ory/hydra/docs/docs/implement-consent.md

   `localhost`, `google.com`).**
 - `****`: The `post_logout_redirect` defaults to the configuration value of `urls.post_logout_redirect`.
-If it's an RP-initiated flow and a `post_logout_url` was set and that URL is in the array of the OAuth2 Client's `urls.post_logout_redirect`, the browser will be redirected there instead.
+If it's an RP-initiated flow and a `post_logout_redirect_uri` was set and that URL is in the array of the OAuth2 Client's `urls.post_logout_redirect`, the browser will be redirected there instead.

 ### Logout Flow